 Rob Berry is a licensed architect in California and New York.
 He received his Bachelor of Science in Architecture from the University of Virginia and his Master of Architecture from Yale University.
-He is a Lecturer in the School of Architecture at the University of Southern California.
-Previously, he taught architecture and design at Parsons the New School for Design and New York University.
-He currently serves on the Board of Directors of the Los Angeles Forum for Architecture and Urban Design.
+He is a Lecturer in the School of Architecture at the University of Southern California, where he teaches design studios and materials courses.

 Clover Linné is a licensed architect in California and New York.
 She received her Bachelor of Arts in Art from UCLA and her Master of Architecture from Yale University.

 National Planning Achievement Award for a Best Practice, LADOT People St, American Planning Association, 2016